Skip to Content

 Call

-The Hawaiian Goose makes typical, honking, goose-like sounds usually given as double noted calls followed by a few, lower-pitched guttural calls.
+This Hawaiian species makes typical, honking, goose-like sounds usually given as double noted calls followed by a few, lower-pitched guttural calls.

 They can sound somewhat like the familiar Canada Goose but are quieter and don’t sound nearly as intrusive.
 Pairs of this goose species make these loud calls to locate each other when they are separated, when they defend their territories from other Hawaiian Geese, and also make similar but quieter calls in flight.